farhadhp/l1nk/README.md

 # How to use
 1) Open terminal
-2) insert `l1nk` and enter
+2) insert `l1nk http://YOUR-LONG-LINK.com` and enter
-3) insert or paste your long link and enter

 # License
 This is free software -> GPL : more information -> https://fsf.org